hozumi-gclue/PrototypingManual/shield_stmotor/shield_stmotor.md

-#Stepping Motor Shield for Arduino
+# #602 Stepping Motor Shield for Arduino